-The Sycamore Institute’s story begins with the bold vision of a diverse group of community leaders from across Tennessee who saw the need for an independent, nonpartisan public policy research center focused on our state.
+The Sycamore Institute grew out of the bold vision of a diverse group of community leaders from across Tennessee who saw the need for an independent, nonpartisan public policy research center focused on our state.

-With the leadership and support of The Baptist Healing Trust, approximately 80 of these leaders representing a broad range of professions, political views, and personal experiences engaged in a three-day collaborative design process at the Nelson Andrews Leadership Lodge in Nashville.
+With the leadership and support of The Healing Trust, approximately 80 of these leaders representing a broad range of professions, political views, and personal experiences engaged in a 3-day collaborative design process.
 Their goal: design an organization to inform and support the creation of sound, sustainable public policy for Tennessee through reliable, accessible, and data-driven research and analysis.

 Our Funding and Integrity

-Funding for The Sycamore Institute comes from a combination of foundations and individual donors.
-Our official Code of Ethics reflects our commitment to maintaining integrity as a reliable source of information and independence from outside interests.
-Read our Code of Ethics here.
+Funding for the Sycamore Institute comes from a combination of foundations and individual donors.
+Our Code of Ethics reflects our commitment to maintaining integrity as a reliable source of information and independence from outside interests.

 Organizations that have provided significant financial support include the Healing Trust, the Frist Foundation, the Assisi Foundation of Memphis, the Annie E. Casey Foundation, the Kresge Foundation, the Bill & Melinda Gates Foundation, the Memorial Foundation, the Urban Child Institute, the Joe C. Davis Foundation, and the Governor’s Foundation for Health and Wellness.